 - Great for having a positive experience

 - Good to address communication and behavior type improvements

-- Is not per se focussed on the last iteration, so can be used in other contexts
+- Is not per se focused on the last iteration, so can be used in other contexts

 In terms of getting really clear action points, this retrospective is a bit more difficult.
-My experience is that a lot of these action points will be in the communication or attitude area, and less focussed on tech stuff.
+My experience is that a lot of these action points will be in the communication or attitude area, and less focused on tech stuff.
 In my experience the action points will most often look like this:

 - Acknowledge good behavior

 - Be a good example, start with X behavior

 This can make it more difficult in the next iteration to check all action points, as there are no real acceptance criteria.
-I would advise discussing the action points in the next retrospective, and let the team decide if they were executed to a level where the team is content.
+I would advise discussing the action points in the next retrospective and letting the team decide if they were executed to a level where the team is content.